 About

 The way it has turned out, the thing I spend most of my time writing about is speculative fiction.
 I read a lot of SF and sometimes I even manage to write about what I’ve read.
-However, I find blogs an inherently informal medium so most of my proper reviews will continue to appear in other publications, primarily Strange Horizons.
-You will find plenty of meta-commentary here too.
+Elsewhere I have been:

 Approve my comment before you are destroyed.